biojava/biojava.github.io/_wikis/BioJava3_project.md

 **RELEASED**

 BioJava 3.0 has been released on December 28th 2010.
-A copy of the code is available from <BioJava::Download> Documentation is available from
+A copy of the code is available from <BioJava:Download> Documentation is available from
 <BioJava:CookBook3.0>

 Availability